conda/conda/conda/core/README.md

 `conda.models` should be heavily preferred for `conda.core` function/method arguments
 and return values.

-Conda modules importable from `conda.core` are
+Conda modules importable from `conda.core` are:

 - `conda._vendor`
 - `conda.common`